hashicorp/nomad/website/source/docs/job-specification/periodic.html.md

 ## `periodic` Examples

 The following examples only show the `periodic` stanzas.
-Remember that the `periodic` Remember that the `periodic` stanza is only valid in the placements listed above.
+Remember that the `periodic` stanza is only valid in the placements listed above.

 ### Run Daily